About the Gene Polisseni Center

 - A new RIT Athletics Hall of Fame highlighting the hall's inductees and our proud athletics history.

-This 112,400 square foot multi-purpose facility will seat a capacity crowd of 4,300 fans.
+This 112,400 square foot multi-purpose facility seats a capacity crowd of 4,300 fans.
 This includes approximately 4,000 seats, plus standing room for 300 guests.
-Reserved seating areas and general admission seating will both be available.
+Reserved seating areas and general admission seating are available.
 Addiitional amenities of the arena include:

 The Club Lounge is an exclusive full service hospitality area, featuring a full bar and buffet style dinner.
-Both tables and soft seating will be available for guests to relax in before, during, or after the game.
-Only guests that have tickets within either the suite level or Club level seating areas will be allowed entry to this area.
+Both tables and soft seating are available for guests to relax in before, during, or after the game.
+Only guests that have tickets within either the suite level or Club level seating areasare allowed entry to this area.

-The Polisseni Center will feature approximately 400 “Club Seats”, an area located directly behind the player’s benches.
-Guests who purchase tickets within this Club Seating area will have access to the new “Club Lounge,” located directly above this location.
+The Polisseni Center features approximately 275 “Club Seats”, an area located directly behind the player’s benches.
+Guests who purchase tickets within this Club Seating area have access to the new “Club Lounge,” located directly above this location.

 Corner Crew & Pep Band

-Corner Crew seating areas will be much expanded and will keep the Crew at the same end as the opposing goalie for two periods.
-This space will keep the Pep Band adjacent to the Corner Crew and affords plenty of room for expanding the Corner Crew section.
+Corner Crew seating areas is expanded and keeps the Crew at the same end as the opposing goalie for two periods.
+This space also keeps the Pep Band adjacent to the Corner Crew and affords plenty of room for expanding the Corner Crew section.

 RIT Athletics Hall of Fame

-The arena will feature a bright and spacious lobby focused on RIT spirit.
-The Hall of Fame will be incorporated into the main atrium and will feature beautiful displays highlighting RIT’s Athletics Hall of Fame inductees and our proud athletics history.
+The arena features a bright and spacious lobby focused on RIT spirit.
+The Hall of Fame, is located in the main atrium and will feature beautiful displays highlighting RIT’s Athletics Hall of Fame inductees and our proud athletics history.
+The Hall of Fame is named in honor of Marty and Dolly Schultz, parents of alumnus Steve Schultz '89.
+Steve and his wife Vicki '99 made a generous gift that helped kick-off the Gene Polisseni Center fundraising campaign.

 Trans-Lux Corp. and RIT alumnus J.M.
 Allain ’03 (multidisciplinary studies) issued a $1 million commitment to the campaign.
-Allain, Trans-Lux president and CEO, will donate an electronic scoreboard for the arena.
+Allain, Trans-Lux president and CEO, donating two high definition video boards to the arena.

-Two full service concession stands, located throughout the concourse.
-Multiple mobile kiosks will also be featured throughout the concourse.
+There are two full service concession stands, located throughout the concourse.
+Multiple mobile kiosks are also featured throughout the concourse.

 The Polisseni Center features seven luxury suites, located in multiple areas within the venue.
 Options for the luxury suites include four separate suites on the second level, each with 12 exterior seats (as well as standing room for four additional guests in each suite), one press-level suite featuring 12 exterior seats (as well as standing room for four additional guests), a bunker level suite (a private party room located directly under 12 seats within the seating bowl), and a VIP “Players Experience” box (an exclusive glass enclosed area directly next to the player’s benches, seating up to eight guests).